 The LIFE Project (Learning Independence for Empowerment), developed in 2009, is for students with an autism spectrum disorder (ASD), Asperger Syndrome, or other social-cognitive deficit.
 Within this program, students participate in workshops, presentations, and projects as well as participate in interactive games, eat lunch, and socialize.
-This program is run by the Autism Specialist at Disabled Student Services at CSULB and other experienced professionals.
+This program is run by the Autism Services Coordinator at Disabled Student Services at CSULB and other experienced professionals.
 During the LIFE Project meetings, students work on social interactions, time management, and fine tune self-governing abilities to navigate the campus more efficiently as well as learn skills needed for careers.
 The program promotes independence and autonomy through social interactions, coaching and role-play.
 There is no fee for students to participate in this program through Disabled Student Services.

 Peer coaching- Students from various majors apply as interns to work with students that have autism on social and communication goals one or twice a week.

 Friday workshops- Students attend workshops every Friday that consist of the topics below presented by the interns.
 RSVP is required every week as free lunch is offered to the members of the program.